surrealdb/surreal-sync/README.md

 # surreal-sync

-`surreal-sync` is a command-line tool complementes SurrealDB's `surreal` command for migrating data from various databases to SurrealDB.
+`surreal-sync` is a command-line tool complementes SurrealDB's `surreal` command for migrating data from various sources to SurrealDB.

 ToC: